 - Complete a Free Application for Federal Student Aid (FAFSA) as soon as possible after January 1st

-- A complete financial aid file including submission of all requested documentation (i.e. verification) to our office by April 15th.
+- Have a complete financial aid file including submission of all requested documentation (i.e. verification) to our office by April 15th.
 Students who overlook required signatures or who submit requested documentation after this deadline, are not guaranteed funding and will be awarded based on remaining availability of funds.

 - Meet all Pell Grant,CAP Grant, and Kentucky Educational Excellence Scholarship (KEES) eligibility requirements